 Provides students with an understanding of basic accounting and financial concepts essential in understanding and interpreting financial statements and reports.
 In addition, students will be exposed to basic costing concepts and financial techniques used to analyse and evaluate capital investment projects.

 Macroeconomics will provide students with an understanding of the macroeconomic concepts and applications which are needed in decision-making processes in the business world.
 It also enables students to have a better understanding and appreciation of the larger economic environment that they are facing.

 Introduces students to the financial markets including the various roles and operations of financial

 institutions.
 This module also provides students with basic knowledge of management principles such as planning, organising and controlling.
 Students will also be taught on how they can employ infocommunication technology to increase business competitiveness

-This module aims to introduce the essential business analytics skills to students, allowing them to gain business insights through raw data and apply this skills across different industries.
+This module aims to introduce the basic business analytics skills to students, allowing them to gain business insights through raw data and apply this skillset across different industries.
 Students will have an overview of the business analytics success pillars framework.
 They will be using Excel to identify patterns and trends, using Dashboards for analysis and presentation and applying Linear Regression to raw data to establish relationships.

 Aims to equip students with critical reasoning skills and provide them with opportunities to practise critical thinking through the exploration of contemporary social issues.
 It also provides a platform for students to learn the basics of arguments through the formal argumentation structure.

 Aims to equip students with the skills to critically analyse the elements of persuasion in narratives used in a variety of contexts to appreciate the power of storytelling in our daily life.
 Students will also explore the history of discrimination in societies and craft their responses through their own narrative.